-Migraine Research Study
+Migraine Research Studies

-- Are 18-65 years old
+- Are at least 18 years old

 - Have at least one day per month in which they are free of all migraine symptoms